MelonKony/millmint/content/factbook/society/state/military/_index.md

 * 28 Destroyers
 	* 6 Minelayers/Minesweepers
 	* 22 Fleet Air Escort Destroyers
+* 8 Attack Submarines
 {{</note>}}

-##### Home Fleet
+##### Home Fleet (Auxiliary)

-The Home Fleet of the Vekllei Maritime Service is a reserve frigate fleet stationed across the 70 island city-states that make up the country.
+The Home Fleet (also *Auxiliary Fleet*) of the Commonwealth Maritime Service is an auxiliary fleet stationed across the 70 island city-states that make up the country.
 Each Vekllei city-state serves as a home port to a particular frigate.
 While they serve a pseduo-ceremonial role, they are active warships that perform littoral maritime security duties and can be federalised into other fleets as necessary.
 The Home Fleet also consists of auxiliary and littoral vessels designed for service in the Vekllei Caribbean.

 {{<note>}}
 * 82 Frigates